open5e/open5e/content/srd/classes.md

 keeps such a bard as a herald or advisor knows that the bard would rather be honest than politic.

-> The college’s members gather in libraries and
+The college’s members gather in libraries and

 sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
-They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and poke fun at self-­‐‑important figures of authority.
+They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and poke fun at self-important figures of authority.

 #### Bonus Proficiencies